 Intestinal bacteria have often surfaced as a factor behind many so-called “Western lifestyle” diseases, including diabetes and inflammatory bowel disease.
 It’s thought too many antibiotics and too much processed, fatty foods change the balance of bacteria in our intestines because these organisms “are what we eat”; they respond and change in number based on what is consumed in our diets.

 By understanding bacteria’s role and response, our specialists have yet another way to intervene and treat allergy symptoms by regulating how bacteria respond and protect against allergens.
 Better yet, a probiotic made from stable Clostridia spores could prevent food allergies from occurring in the first place by building a barrier between the intestines and the bloodstream.

 Rest assured Drs.
-Askenazi, Hahn and Patel will be at the forefront of such promising research.
+Askenazi, and Hahn will be at the forefront of such promising research.
 Call to find out more about your latest options for allergy treatment in Lake Barrington at 847 888 8802.